Ship a micro-app in 7 days with one click — even if you’re not a developer

 1. Discovery: concise feature spec (use first)

 Prompt: "I want a micro-app that does [one-line goal].
 Output a concise feature spec with: user roles, core flows (3 max), required screens, and success metrics.
-Keep it under 300 words."
+Keep it under 300 words."2.
+Wireframe and copy

 Prompt: "Return a minimal SQL schema for Supabase Postgres for these entities: [list entities].
 Include primary keys, timestamps, and indexes.
-Keep it to 10 columns or fewer per table."
+Keep it to 10 columns or fewer per table."4.
+API route scaffold

 7-day sprint plan (practical)